Overview

 You can copy the snippet above to an .html file on your computer and open it in your browser to display a live bar graph like the one below.

-This is a simple example with Python using Flask.
-For a more detailed information install the CanvasXpress Python library from PyPI and use it with Jupyter, Flask and Django. (contributed by Dr. Todd C. Brett).
+For a detailed information installing the CanvasXpress Python library go to the PyPI project.
+You can use CanvasXpress with Jupyter, Streamlit, Dash, Flask and Django. (contributed and maintained by Dr. Todd C. Brett).

 This is the python file (bar.py):